agovi/ASR-for-SAP-Application-Servers/README.md

 ### More about this script
 * Leverage ASR-Infra-Setup.ps1 to setup Recovery Vault Infrastructure - One time activity
+  * Go to Recovery Vault -> Site Recovery infrastructure -> Extension update settings and manually enable "Allow Site Recovery to manage".
+This setting is highly recommended.
 * This script "ASR-MultiVM-SAP.ps1" has got three functions such as
   * enable
   * test